 Your Partners in Oral Health for Life; Tailored Care for Seniors Preserves a Healthy, Complete Smile

 Notably, we partner closely with our older patients to preserve the integrity and health of their teeth.
 Regardless of how many birthdays they have celebrated, patients can keep all of their natural teeth with consistent dental care.
 The “standard” routine is to visit our office once every six months, or two times per year.
 During these visits, our dental hygienists gently remove plaque build-up, harmful bacteria, and surface stains to promote a healthy, attractive smile and fresh breath.
-Dr. Le also uses her skills and technologies to evaluate the condition of the teeth, gums, and associated structures.
-She has the capabilities and knowledge in-house to detect problems early into the decay process – before they wreak havoc on your mouth!
+Dr. Palmer also uses his skills and technologies to evaluate the condition of the teeth, gums, and associated structures.
+He has the capabilities and knowledge to detect problems early into the decay process – before they wreak havoc on your mouth!

 Additionally, our team stays on top of any changes to your overall health as you age.
 It is important to share with us any new diagnoses that you may be living with, as well as any medications that have been prescribed to you to control chronic conditions.
 We need to know this information because there is a two-fold relationship between oral and systemic health:

 - The mouth’s health affects the health of the “rest of you.”

 - Oral health also reflects your overall or systemic health.

 Consider this: Patients who have a hard time controlling conditions such as diabetes are at increased risk of developing periodontal (gum) disease or oral infections.
 Likewise, periodontal disease can make it difficult for patients to keep their blood sugar levels in check.
 So, it is true that a healthy mouth supports a healthy you!